 You probably know by now that Cappadocia Balloon Rides are very popular and I must say that I think they’re the only thing that makes mass tourism look good.
 Hundreds of Balloons leave the ground in and near the town of Goreme and soar into the sky for the next hour and this is without a doubt a must-do attraction in Cappadocia!

 Prices for Balloons Rides start at about €140.00 these days in Cappadocia.
 The options below are great options to book and make sure you do book as far in advance as possible as they get very busy now.

-Important Tip: The reason I suggest you book a hot air balloon ride on your first morning, even though you might not feel like waking up this early on your first morning is because they do sometimes get cancelled because it’s too windy.
+Cappadocia Important Travel Tip: The reason I suggest you book a hot air balloon ride on your first morning, even though you might not feel like waking up this early on your first morning is because they do sometimes get cancelled because it’s too windy.
 Your company should be able to tell you the night before if it’s cancelled so you won’t have to get up, but if you only have 2 or 3 mornings in Cappadocia trying to do it on your first morning gives you another 1 or 2 mornings to do it if it does get cancelled and if there is space another day.
 Plus, it’s a great way to start the trip!

 After your perfect morning up in the sky, you’ll still have time to head back to your hotel and have breakfast as your hot air balloon will finish at about 8:00am.
 I stayed at Cappadocia View Hotel and I really liked it, it’s not directly in the centre of Goreme but it’s just a 2 minute walk down the street, because of this the prices are slightly lower, I paid €117.00 for 3 nights in a nice double room and it benefits from a huge terrace to watch the balloons from in the morning!